mshakhomirov/datawarehouseAdvanced/Project_1/Project Conclusions, FAQs, Cert. Questions/Shakhomirov_LP1_PC.md

 * Whether you’re a startup or a global enterprise, you've learned how to use **serverless** to extract data from 3rd party data sources.

-* You've learned the concepts of datalake, datawarehouse and decoupled data storage,
+* You've learned the concepts of datalake, datawarehouse and decoupled data storage.

 * You've learned how to use AWS Lambda functions to create a simple and reliable data extraction pipeline.

-All these above provide an idea or a template which could be easile extended and replicated for any other external data source you might require in the future.
+All these above provide an idea or a template which could be easile extended and reused for any other external data source you might require in the future.